-Determining Competency in Dementia Patients
+Determining Competency and Legal Rights of Dementia Patients

+How does competency affect the legal rights of dementia patients?
 According to the law, patients who are presumed to be competent to make decisions have the right to accept or refuse medical treatment.
 However, patients who suffer from dementia and are proven to be incompetent to make important decisions about their health and well-being lose the right to accept or refuse medical care.
 The law endorses the principle that all persons are competent to make reasonable decisions unless proven otherwise.

 Competency is a legal term that refers to a person’s ability to make informed, reasonable decisions.
 It is linked to a person’s cognitive capabilities and mental abilities to act in a rational, responsible manner.
 When a person lacks the ability to make sound decisions in his/her best interest, the court typically assigns a legal guardian to make decisions on that person’s behalf.
 To declare incompetency, the court requires medical evidence from a licensed physician or health care practitioner that shows medical evidence of incompetency.
 To ensure a person retains their basic rights, competency hearings often address specific tasks.
 Some people may be deemed competent to make certain decisions, but not others.
 In cases where patients are severely demented, intellectually disabled, psychotic, or in a vegetative state, it’s likely that the court would find them incompetent.